Tadpole Press

 Policies:

-Winners: All writers will automatically be added to the Tadpole Press mailing list.
-Writers may unsubscribe at any time; however, please note that winners will be announced via the newsletter after the contest deadline.
-Sign up for our newsletter above or contact us with any questions.
+Winners: When the box requesting to be added to the Tadpole Press email list is checked on the Entry Submission Form, writers may be added to our mailing list.
+Writers may unsubscribe at any time; however, please note that winners will be announced via our email list after the contest deadline.

 Refund Policy: All payments are final and nonrefundable.
 Writers needing financial assistance may apply for a scholarship up to 1 month before the contest deadline.

 Thank you to everyone who has supported the Tadpole Press 100-Word Writing Contest!
-We are honored to have been featured by many wonderful organizations dedicated to writing, such as Reedsy, Anne R. Allen, Almond Press, Kindlepreneur, Creative Writing Ink, and Christopher Fielden.
+We are honored to have been featured by many wonderful organizations dedicated to writing, such as Reedsy, Anne R. Allen, Almond Press, Kindlepreneur, The Writing District, Creative Writing Ink, and Christopher Fielden.